Last Updated on July 25, 2022 by Cheryl Moreo

 Fingering: Fingering weight yarn is one of the most versatile yarn weights available.
 Perfect for garments and accessories.
 Fingering weight yarns are for projects with a knitting gauge of 7–8 stitches per inch.

-Create socks, shawls, scarves, and baby items with this yarn category.
+Create socks, shawls, scarves, and baby items with this yarn weight category.

 Other Terms Used for Super Fine